 Jay squinted until he understood that the hand-drawn cover of the red card-stock pamphlet depicted a bird sheltering fledglings with its wings.
 He tried reading the cover’s title, but the cursive refused to cooperate.
 He opened the pamphlet hoping for more legible typography.

 Three islands are the sole inhabitants of the area known as ‘Point Nemo.’
 Stranded in international waters equidistant from New Zealand, Chile, and Antarctica, the Islands of Sheridan are at least a thousand miles from foreign shore in every direction.

-During the ongoing fight between Zephyrs and the Hurricane, the Biggest Bird descended from the Mountain on the original sun to build the Islands of Sheridan as her paradise on Earth.
+During the ongoing fight between the Zephyrs and the Hurricane, the Biggest Bird descended from her Mountain on the original sun to build the Islands of Sheridan as her paradise on Earth.
 She taught the first man, Nemo, what to eat, and how to eat, and bore him sons and daughters from an egg.
 She declared Nemo the first Virgil Blue, leader of the Sheridanian congregation, and ever since, the title has passed from generation to generation.
 Lesser Virgils guide students’ understanding of the Blue Virgil’s sacred truth.

 After leaving her islands behind, the Biggest Bird erected the rest of Earth.
-Thusly, her influence is seen in art, ideology, and philosophy the world over.
+Thus, her influence is seen in art, ideology, and philosophy the world over.
 Virgil Blue’s monastery on the main island houses a library of texts from every earthly area and every time-period, annotated to outline featherprints from the Biggest Bird’s act of creation.
 Her wisdom is found in fiction and nonfiction.
 In physics and magic.
 In sand and sky.
 There are no coincidences.